 Sometimes as a designer, you can feel in your gut when you're onto something, you know you're on the right lines.
 This was one of those times.
 Looking at how everything came together so cleanly, with both meaning and simplicity all wrapped up in one symbol is what I enjoy about designing logos.

 Balancing everything to allow for the extremities of size and legibility took a while, but it was essential for a recognisable shape to remain intact down to the smaller, pixel levels of UI design.

 Finding a complementary font involved looking at the weight of the logomark, and it's mix of round and sharp.
 The initial suggestions of Unisect bold and Platelet were put forward but rejected as being too 'round', so the search for a sharper tailed, geometrically-based sans-serif, with humanist curves, was on…

 Potential alternatives included one I use in my printed branding – Avenir, alongside options of DIN Next LT Pro and Proxima Nova, which was ultimately chosen.
 It's a font I always enjoy working with and suits the project; to quote the font's description:

 Proxima Nova straddles the gap between typefaces like Futura and Akzidenz Grotesk.
 The result is a hybrid combining humanistic proportions with a somewhat geometric appearance.

-I’m really happy with the outcome, it fits the brief and the app to a ‘T’, bringing the brand a fresh, bold feel.
+I'm delighted with the outcome, it fits the brief and the app to a ‘T', bringing the brand a fresh, bold feel.
 More images of the Tomahawk brand can be seen here.